Christmas 2021: Your Complete Guide to Virtual Celebrations

 Set up a virtual escape room

 Get team members working together with an escape room challenge.
-You can purchase or download prepared escape room scenarios, such as a bank heist or escape from Hogwarts, that include a theme as well as challenging puzzles and clues.
+You can purchase or download prepared escape room scenarios, such as escape from Hogwarts, that include a theme as well as challenging puzzles and clues.
 Employees will have to collaborate with some creative problem solving to crack the codes and break out of the game.

 You can host the event yourself or opt for fully hosted and supported events to get your team solving puzzles and winning together.